The Feasibility and Inevitability of Stealth Attacks: New stealth attack algorithms

-All previous remarks (Remarks \ref{rem:probability_of_success} -- \ref{rem:hiding}) apply equally to Algorithm \ref{alg:incremental}.
-In addition the presence of a specified target input $\bfu^\ast$ offers extra flexibility and opportunities.
-An attacker may instead have a list of potential target inputs.
-Application of Algorithm \ref{alg:incremental} to each of these inputs produces different triggers $\bfu'$ with different values of $\alpha$.
+Remarks~\ref{rem:parameters}--\ref{rem:activations} apply equally to Algorithm~\ref{alg:incremental}.
+In addition, the presence of a specified target input $\bfu^\ast$ offers extra flexibility and opportunities.
+An attacker may for example have a list of potential target inputs.
+Applying Algorithm \ref{alg:incremental} to each of these inputs produces different triggers $\bfu'$ each with different possible values of $\alpha$.
 According to Remark \ref{rem:probability_of_success} (see also (\ref{eq:attack_probability_extreme})), small values of $\alpha$ imply higher probabilities that the corresponding attacks are successful.
 Therefore, having a list of target inputs and selecting a trigger with minimal $\alpha$ increases the attacker's chances of success.